How Much Caffeine Should You Have a Day? Here's What You Need to KnowNov 4, 2021

 Will Drinking Pre-Workout Cause Me to Overdose on Caffeine?

 But you need to be mindful of your total caffeine intake for the day, just as you should be when considering whether to have that last cup of coffee.
 “As long as you are staying under that 400 mg of caffeine total, you should be safe,” says Falcone.

 Some quick mental math can help you figure out where pre-workout fits in your caffeine intake.
 If you have a 16-ounce coffee every morning, that’s about 200 mg of caffeine.
-One serving of LADDER Pre-Workout has 100 mg caffeine.
-If you’ve already had your morning coffee, you can safely consume pre-workout since you’ll clock in under the 400 mg mark.
+One serving of LADDER Pre-Workout contains the same amount.
+If you’ve already had your morning coffee, you can safely consume pre-workout since you’ll clock in right at the 400 mg mark.

 Tips for Watching Your Caffeine Intake

 First, you need to know how much caffeine you consume on an average day to watch your intake.
 Take stock of how many caffeinated beverages and foods you’re consuming to get a baseline.
 And don’t forget to be mindful of serving sizes — an 8-ounce cup of coffee averages around 100 mg of caffeine, but that’s not what you’re getting if you use a 12-ounce mug.

 1. Check labels and know what to look for

 Some pre-workout supplements may say “caffeine” on the label, but you should know other ingredients that contain caffeine as well to know when you’re consuming it.
 Green tea extract and cacao both indicate that a food or drink has caffeine in it.